-Throughout the timeline, album titles are noted in Bold Italic, TV shows by "Italics inside quotes"
+Throughout the timeline, album titles are noted in Bold Italic, TV shows by "Italics inside quotes" and

-is December, January & February; spring is March, April & May; summer is June, July & August; and fall
+December, January & February; spring is March, April & May; summer is June, July & August; and fall is

-is September, October & November
+September, October & November.